sercanozverenli/technical-portfolio/en/projects/guides/python/beginner/control-flow.md

-# Conditions and Decision Structures
+# Conditionals and Decision Structures

 This page explains how to write conditions in Python, comparison and logical operators, `if/elif/else` structures, and practical examples.
 Each section first explains the concept and then shows clear code examples.